Prefabricated home: Panelized homes

 Panelized homes (also referred to as system built homes), construct the structural components, or "panels", of a home (walls, roof and floor systems) in an off site factory where the panels are cut via automated saws and laser cutters from large wooden sheets, allowing for lower amount of waste compared to site-built construction.
 Following their cutting and shaping, panels are stacked and delivered to the jobsite where the home is assembled piecemeal in a similar method to traditional site-built home.

 Panelized homes are generally considered a halfway between more traditional site-built home and more manufactured prefabs, with the flexibility of site-build and efficiency of prefab.

 Modular houses

 Modular houses are built using a system that involves a sequential process in which modern techniques such as 3D digital modeling are now being used, which allows for pre-planning to make the process more efficient.

 This type of construction is typically up to 50% faster and requires up to 50% less materials than conventional or traditional construction.
-The size of the global modular construction market is expected to reach USD 271 billion by 2028.
+The size of the global modular construction market is expected to reach US$271 billion by 2028.